 5 cannabis facts for your grandparents

 Researchers report that older adults are increasingly using cannabis medicine to treat a variety of common health conditions, including pain, sleep disturbances and psychiatric conditions like anxiety and depression.
 Are your parents or grandparents curious about cannabis medicine?
+Read on for some cannabis information for beginners.

 When you think of cannabis, chances are you don’t picture your grandma or grandpa sitting on their plastic-wrapped couch passing a bong around, or bringing a batch of pot brownies to their bridge club.
+This is because of various cannabis misconceptions.

 1. You don’t have to smoke anything